josola/Interactive-Love-Letter-ILL/README.md

 # Missive 🖥️

-Missive is an open source, text-based, single-player, card game based on the popular game Love Letter.
+Missive is an open source, text-based, single-admirer, card game based on the popular game Love Letter.
 You play as an admirer of the Emperor's daughter The Grand Duchess of Mannheim.
 But you aren't the only one fighting for her father's seal of approval, and her heart.
 Other admirers are vying for her attention alongside you.
 This is unacceptable, you must take action.
-Knock out your opponents by utilizing the specialized skills of your entourage: Defender, Cleric, Lord, Damsel, Archduke, Emperor, Duchess, and The Grand Duchess herself.
+Knock out your opponents by utilizing the specialized skills of your entourage: Defender, Cleric, Lord, Damsel, Archduke, Emperor, Duchess, Emissary, and The Grand Duchess herself.
 Knock out the other admirers to be the last one standing and you shall win the heart of the Grand Duchess!

 ## Project Structure

 This project is written entirely in native C++ code.
 No external libraries, no mixing of languages.
 The purpose of this is to keep things as simple as possible.
 Missive uses Object Oriented paradigms to function in a clean and straightforward manner.
-There are five classes you can work with: Card, Converter, GameState, Player, and Reference.
+There are five classes you can work with: Card, Converter, GameState, Admirer, and Reference.
 Here is a quick overview of each file in the project and its purpose:

 - main.cpp
   - The main point of entry to play the game.
 Everything coalesces here and executes from here.